Sculpture

 - Register to vote in Virginia and explore Richmond’s many museums and parks.

-- Check out university art spaces and the VCUArts Calendar.
+- Check out the VCUarts Calendar.

 - Visit local and regional museums of art, history, and diversity every semester.